 Microsoft SQL Server connection

-You can create a connection asset for Microsoft SQL Server.
+Create a connection asset for Microsoft SQL Server.

 Microsoft SQL Server is a relational database management system.